AdobeDocs/commerce-admin.en/help/stores-purchase/ups.md

       >[!IMPORTANT]
       >
       >UPS is discontinuing support of HTTP, which is used in the current default (system value).
-You must clear the **Use system value** checkbox and modify the URL to use HTTPS.
+Clear the **Use system value** checkbox and modify the URL to use HTTPS.
 Example: https://www.ups.com/using/services/rave/qcostcgi.cgi

 1. For **Title**, enter the name of this shipping option as you want it to appear during checkout.